-The course is organized into four parts, each focussed on the study of either literary or non-literary texts.
-Together, the four parts of the course allow the student to explore the language A in question through its cultural development and use, its media forms and functions, and its literature.
+The course is organized into three areas of exploration and seven central concepts, and focuses on the study of both literary or non-literary texts.
+Together, the three areas of exploration of the course allow the student to explore the language A in question through its cultural development and use, its media forms and functions, and its literature.
 Students develop skills of literary and textual analysis, and also the ability to present their ideas effectively.
-A key aim is the development of critical literacy.
+A key aim is the development of critical literacy

 Key features of the curriculum and assessment models

 - Higher level study requires a minimum of 240 class hours, while standard level study requires a minimum of 150 class hours

 - Students study 6 works at higher level and 4 works at standard level from a representative selection of literary forms, periods and places

 - Students study a range of non-literary texts and bodies of work that include a wide variety of text-types